-Superflex: A Superhero Social Thinking Curriculum that is a fun and motivating way to teach students with social and communication difficulties.
-The three-part cognitive behavioral curriculum helps students develop further awareness of their own thinking and social behaviors and learn strategies to help them develop better self-regulation across a range of behaviors.
+Book description directly taken from Superflex Description: “Superflex®: A Superhero Social Thinking Curriculum provides educators, parents and therapists fun and motivating ways to teach students with social and communication difficulties (undiagnosed or diagnosed, such as Asperger’s syndrome, ADHD, high-functioning autism or similar).
+The three-part cognitive behavioral curriculum helps students develop further awareness of their own thinking and social behaviors and learn strategies to help them develop better self-regulation across a range of behaviors.”
 (Ages 8-13)

-You are a Social Detective: We are good Social Detectives when we use our eyes, ears, and brains to figure out what others are planning to do next or are presently doing and what they mean by their words and actions.
+Book description directly taken from You are a Social Detective!
+Description: “When we use our eyes, ears, and brains to figure out what others are planning to do next or are presently doing and what they mean by their words and actions.
 This entertaining comic book offers different ways that can be reviewed repeatedly with students to teach them how to develop their own social detective skills.